 Alternatively, the Turbo Levo Comp Carbon in alloy would have been a more affordable option.
 But… carbon.

-The parts it came equipped with in order to meet the lower retail price are not great.
+The parts it came equipped with to meet the lower retail price are lackluster.
 That was expected, and I planned to replace them all.
 The regrets come from the two components that aren’t so easy to replace — the TCU and the battery.

 Turbo Levo Carbon vs Turbo Levo Carbon Comp — Buyer’s Remorse is real